-The conventional answer to this question is – a car that runs on electricity with zero emissions.
-The more complex answer, on the other hand, is that electric cars are а relatively new concept in the world of the automotive industry and have a long way from being the dominant choice for car owners.
+The conventional answer to this question is – a car that has an electric motor and runs on electricity with zero emissions.
+The more complex answer is that electric cars are а relatively new concept in the world of the automotive industry and have a long way from being the dominant choice for car owners.

 Currently, the future of electric cars is highly dependant on the price of batteries and how quickly they can become cheaper and cleaner than the production of ICE vehicles.
 To solve this problem, many car manufacturers have set up joint ventures with battery manufacturers.

 This is the main reason why new supercharging EV stations are being built with canopies covered with solar panels.
 They provide electricity from the sun and shade for the charged electric car.

-The normal life cycle of an electric car battery is eight to ten years, but when it comes to charging time – an electric car can take as little as 30 minutes to fully charge, but there is a possibility that it takes even more than 12 hours.
-Why is that?
-It depends on the charging equipment, the size of the car’s battery, the age of the EV model as well as its available charging capacity.
+The normal life cycle of an electric car battery is eight to ten years, but when it comes to charging time – an electric car can take as little as 30 minutes to fully charge.
+However, there are cases where it can take even more than 12 hours.
+It depends on the charging equipment, the battery range, the age of the EV model as well as the available charging capacity.

 An electric car with a 60kWh battery takes more than four hours and under 8 hours to charge from empty to full with a 7kW home charging point.
 Though most drivers top-up charge, rather than waiting for their battery to fully recharge, for many electric cars you can add up to 100 miles (160km) of range in just 35 minutes with a 50kW rapid charger.

 The cost of installing a charger at home depends on a lot of factors, like the system you choose, the permitting fees in your area, and finally – your home’s configuration.

-If you’re owning an electric car in California, you may expect that you’ll pay 30 cents per kWh to charge.
+If you’re owning an electric car in California, for instance, you may expect that you’ll pay 30 cents per kWh to charge.
 At these rates, Nissan LEAF for example, with a 150-miles range and 40-kWh battery would cost about $12 to fully charge.

 Even though the range of electric cars is constantly being increased, the massive electric vehicles can pass about 125 miles (200km) each day.
 The problem is, if you make last-minute plans about driving anywhere beyond 125 miles, it might take more than 8 hours to get to a full charge.